-Note: It’s amazing what else you see in a swing when you figure out the MPS Theory (Mike Austin’s swing theory).
+Note: It’s amazing what else you see in a swing when you figure out the mechanically-correct swing theory.
 Looking at this clip, I’m impressed by Hogan’s kinetic chain.
-He just had a little position and motion flaw, but what a swing…

 Another Note: And when Sean Foley describes “loading the right hip,” in his video, he isn’t doing that.
 Watch Hogan in the above clip, and see how Hogan actually moved into the right hip.

 Look at his finish – can you imagine swinging as hard as you can with a mechanical action like that?

 His swing philosophy is essentially “Stack & Stilt By Another Name…”